thousandbrainsproject/tbp.monty/docs/how-monty-works/observations-transforms-sensor-modules.md

 ## Noise

-Each sensor module accepts `noise_params`, which configure the `DefaultFeatureNoise` that adds feature noise to the created Cortical Message (State) before sending.
+Each sensor module accepts `noise_params`, which configure the `DefaultMessageNoise` that adds feature and location noise to the created Cortical Message (State) before sending.
 Features and location noise can be configured individually.

 ## Transforms vs. Sensor Modules
 For an overview of **which type of data processing belongs where please refer to the following rules:**